 - On-site rapid flu/strep test

-- Family planning services confidential as allowed by law
+- Family planning services are confidential as allowed by law.

 - Birth control/treatment of menstrual problems